 Wavy Drop-Stitch Scarf

 Laura Bain designed this easy scarf using the classic sea foam stitch.
-A quick knit in jersey-knit tubular yarn.

 Star Stitch Scarf